 The building height and bulk is to be contained within building envelopes as detailed in Part Two of these guidelines.
-In addition, the Haig Park Circle setbacks and building heights that apply to Lot 70 are detailed in the Scheme.
-Minor projections outside building envelopes may be permitted for such items as chimneys, finials, pergolas, small portions of bay and dormer windows, and approved landmark features which in the opinion of the local government, contribute to the character and identity of the subdivision.
+Minor projections may be permitted for such items as chimneys, finials, pergolas, small portions of bay and dormer windows, and approved landmark features which in the opinion of the local government, contribute to the character and identity of the subdivision.
 It should be noted that:

 - Balconies, awnings and verandahs may project beyond the building envelope in accordance with the specific guidelines applicable to these features. - Heights of building envelopes are from finished ground levels at the perimeter of the Lot. - Building envelopes define the limits of building bulk.
-It is not intended that the building profile should mirror the building envelope.

-• Building envelopes must be considered in conjunction with site coverage, open space and set back requirements.
+It is not intended that the building profile should mirror the building envelope. - Building envelopes must be considered in conjunction with site coverage, open space and set back requirements.